Well-posedness by noise for scalar conservation laws: Introduction

 We next present the idea and an outline of the proof.
-Our treatment of \eqref{eq:intro-stoch-burgers-inhomo} is based on the kinetic formulation of (stochastic) scalar conservation laws as introduced in \cite{LPT94}.
+Our treatment of \eqref{eq:intro-stoch-burgers-inhomo} is based on the kinetic formulation of (stochastic) scalar conservation laws as introduced by Lions, Perthame, Tadmor in \cite{LPT94}.
 For a function $u:[0,T]\times\R^{d}\to\R$ we introduce the kinetic function $\chi(t,x,\xi):[0,T]\times\R^{d}\times\R\to\R$ by

 In the case of a smooth spatial inhomogeneity $b$ and smooth driving signal $W$, $u$ is an entropy solution to \eqref{eq:intro-stoch-burgers-inhomo} iff $\chi$ solves the following equation,in the sense of distributions,